supremeimposter/My-Vault/GATE/Linear-Algebra/Determinants.md

 a_{31}&a_{32}&a_{33}
 \end{bmatrix}
 $$

-And another matrix $E$ whose columns co-factors of rows of matrix $A$,
+And another matrix $E$ whose columns are co-factors of rows of matrix $A$,
 $$
 E = \begin{bmatrix}
 C_{11}&C_{21}&C_{31} \\